cvar-vision-dl/yolo-ros2-inference/README.md

 # YOLO Inference C++ for ROS2

-High-performance YOLO inference implementation in C++ for ROS2, optimized for drone applications and real-time processing.
-Supports both TensorRT and ONNX Runtime backends with comprehensive profiling and memory management.
+High-performance **YOLO inference implementation in C++** for ROS2, optimized for drone applications and real-time computer vision.
+This package provides a production-ready solution for deploying [Ultralytics](https://ultralytics.com/) YOLO models on edge devices and robotic systems.

+## Compatibility

+✅ **Fully compatible with [Ultralytics YOLO](https://docs.ultralytics.com/) models**, including:
+- **YOLOv8** (all variants: n/s/m/l/x for detect, pose, and segment tasks)
+- **YOLOv11** (all variants: n/s/m/l/x for detect, pose, and segment tasks)
+- Any future Ultralytics releases following the same export format

+Models trained with the Ultralytics framework can be directly exported to ONNX or TensorRT and deployed using this package with no modifications required.

 ## Features